 Big overlanding companies like Intrepid, G Adventures, and Dragoman offer several Central Asian itineraries.

 A good place to shop tours whether it’s a group tour or a private trip you’re looking to organize is Kalpak Travel.
 If you mention the promo code Nicki-Kalpak2017 you’ll get 5% off your booking.

 I have traveled and written extensively on Tajikistan, and have crossed paths with several of the owners of Tajik travel companies.
 You can find a list of Tajik tour operators here.

 Accommodation options in Central Asia vary widely.
 In big cities like Tashkent, Almaty, Dushanbe, and more you can find luxurious hotels at one end and homestays at the other end of the spectrum.

 Once you start heading off to smaller towns options dwindle and offerings are extremely basic.
 If headed to the mountains you can expect to find homestays at very most, otherwise yurt camps or plan to bring your own tent.

 Start shopping Central Asia accommodation

 If you’re scratching your head wondering what Central Asia cuisine is, you’re not alone.
-Central Asia (not including Afghanistan, Pakistan or Xinjiang) is not a region known for its gastronomy, and there’s ample reason for this– it’s not the most exciting the world has to offer- though there are some great dishes to try.
+Central Asia (not including Afghanistan, Pakistan, or Xinjiang) is not a region known for its gastronomy, and there’s ample reason for this– it’s not exactly the most exciting the world has to offer- though there are some great dishes to try.

 In general food in Central Asia is a tad bland, meat-centric, and fairly unimaginative.
 Food is more of a means of survival and not exactly the healthiest of all.
 With that said there are some good dishes out there and chefs hither and thither that can work a typically bland Central Asian dish into something delicious.